PdoyleC/rock-paper-scissors/README.md

 - CI Python linter/Syntax checker [pep8ci](https://pep8ci.herokuapp.com/)

 - A space was enter in as a user name, and played the game, and in goolge sheets the below was entered.
 A score and total games, but no user name.
 Code was enter to stop spaces only being entered as a username.
 If spaces are only entered an error message appears.
+- An error message will appear on the user input just after the intro title if only spaces are entered.
+- An error message will also appear on the user input if a new user is entered from the main menu if only spaces are entered.

     ![Space entered Username](documentation/testnouser.png)